chromealex/ecs/Docs/Manual-CreatingFilters.md

 # Creating Filters [![](Logo-Tiny.png)](/../../#glossary)
 In ME.ECS filters are storing entities with the certain components they have or not.
-Filters must be created in constructors of systems or features and shouldn't been added at the runtime.
+Filters must be created in OnConstruct methods and shouldn't be added at the runtime.
-By default in **System with Filter** you have already defined filter and have a AdvanceTick method to implement logic working with certain entity.
+By default in **System with Filter** you have already defined filter and have an AdvanceTick method to implement logic working with certain entity.

 But sometimes you need to create filters manually in constructors like this:
 ```csharp